wangyufan216/starter-hugo-research-group/content/post/20-10-27-NeuroBulletin-paper/index.md

 ---
-title: Our new paper is publised on Neuroscience Bulletin!
+title: Our new paper is publised on *Neuroscience Bulletin*!
 date: 2020-10-27
 ---